CiscoDevNet/thousandeyes-cli/README.md

 ## Getting Started

-Welcome to the initial setup guide for ThousandEyes-CLI.
-To get started, you'll need to prepare your environment by installing the necessary dependencies.
 Follow these steps to set up your system:

 1. **Download the ZIP File**